SharePickle/easy-drop-n-loot/description.md

 [h1]BUILD 42 is now supported![/h1]

-Drop and Loot items of the same category into or out of your inventory.
+Drop and loot items of the same category effortlessly!

-Tired of sorting items into different containers?
-Use this mod to automatically put all items of the same category into open inventory, so you don't have to worry about it!
+Tired of sorting items manually?
+This mod automatically transfers all items of the same category into an open inventory, saving you time and effort.

-This is a compromise between manually moving items between inventories and having items to be automatically sorted into nearby containers.
-Players still need to select which inventory to use (e.g., equipped Duffel Bag) and which container to use (e.g., Crate).
+It strikes a balance between manual sorting and full automation.
+You still choose which inventory (e.g., Duffel Bag) and which container (e.g., Crate) to use.

+[h1]Latest update[/h1]
+June 22nd, 2025

+[list]
+[*] New option: key modifier.
+Hold this button along with Drop or Loot to initiate the action [*] New context menu option: drop all items of the same category on the floor [*] Added more translations
+[/list]

 [h1]Features[/h1]
 [list]